Jeffreybekker/WeatherProject/README.md

 <h2>Description</h2>
 <p>Welcome to my project.
 This is a weather app where you can find a couple of statistics.</p>
-You enter the city of your choice and you'll get the following:
+<p>You enter the city of your choice and you'll get the following:</p>
 - Country code
 - Name of your choosen city
 - Coordinates